Subcurrency

 The Mint predicate is fairly simple:

-1. It declares two decision variables receiver: b256 and amount: int.
+1. It has two parameters receiver: b256 and amount: int.
 The goal of this predicate to mint amount coins and send them to receiver.

-2. It initializes a state variable called receiver_balance using the storage access expression mut storage::balances[receiver].
+2. It initializes a local variable called receiver_balance using the storage access expression mut storage::balances[receiver].
 This syntax returns the value in balances that receiver maps to and makes it "mutable".
-The predicate also initializes another state variable called total_supply to mut storage::total_supply.
+The predicate also initializes another local variable called total_supply to mut storage::total_supply.

 3. It enforces two constraints: